 Aisha Davis is a San Diego native military wife, and mother of three (2 adolescent sons and one daughter) who enjoys helping others and making a difference in her community.
 In her own words she states “The world as we know it, demands positive role models for our teenage girls.
 It is up to organizations such as DETOUR to continue to empower and encourage girls within our community to strive for excellence both in school and in life.
 I love being a part of an organization that I not only believe in, but have seen firsthand the difference it's made in the lives of our teen girls.”
 Her teen daughter Kelis, is an active participant in the F.A.N.C.Y.
 Leadership Academy.
 Aisha has a Bachelor’s Degree in Business Administration from Ashford University and is a Workers Compensation Insurance Underwriter for Arrowhead General Insurance Agency, Inc. She is also a Certified Travel Consultant and an entrepreneur, owning and operating A Davis Travel.

-Joshlyn Turner currently resides in San Diego and is the Manger of Youth Programs at a non-profit organization.
-She oversees programs for youth involved in the juvenile justice system, living in high poverty and crime neighborhoods, that offer case management, life skills, personal development, occupational skills training, and other wrap around services, helping them to become productive and self-sufficient members of the community.
-In addition to this career, Joshlyn is the CEO and Creative Director of The Write Fit, an ingenious online apparel company for men, women and children specializing in graphic T-shirts that relates the lives of individuals around the world.
+Joshlyn Turner currently resides in San Diego and works as a consultant for various community grass root organizations, helping them build their capacity and secure city, state and federal funding for their youth programs.
+She provides them with project management services including program and budget development, implementation and management.
+In addition, Joshlyn is also the CEO and Creative Director of The Write Fit, an ingenious online apparel company for men, women and children specializing in graphic T-shirts that relates the lives of individuals around the world.
 Joshlyn created The Write Fit as a platform for creative expression through Fashion.
 She uses various inspirations like: life, love, thoughts and everyday situations to create her statement pieces.
 When people wear The Write Fit, she wants them to feel like they are wearing life with a purpose.
 Joshlyn knows the obstacles youth are facing and not only is a mentor, but a role model.
 She is active in her community and dedicated to lending her time as a speaker and mentor for local youth programs.
-She currently serves on the Board of Directors as the Vice President for D.E.T.O.U.R (Depositing Empowerment Through Outreach & Urban Redevelopment) and is the co-founder of the TurnMoore Dreams Scholarship given to students with a GPA of 3.0 or higher attending a Historically Black College or University.
+She currently serves on the Board of Directors as the Vice President for D.E.T.O.U.R (Depositing Empowerment Through Outreach & Urban Redevelopment) overseeing programs for youth involved in the juvenile justice system and is the co-founder of the TurnMoore Dreams Scholarship given to students with a GPA of 3.0 or higher attending a Historically Black College or University.
 Joshlyn is committed to depositing hope and planting a seed into the generation of tomorrow.